-To name every type and variation of electrical connectors in existence would be like counting grains of sand on a beach—the options are virtually limitless.
+To name every electrical connector type and variation in existence would be like counting grains of sand on a beach—the options are virtually limitless.
 What we can do is break electrical connectors down into general categories and subcategories to help you understand the expansive inventory of products available to you.
 Let’s start with the basics.

 In-Line Cable Connectors: Are permanently attached to cable ends, enabling the cable to be plugged into a terminal (either a device or another cable).

 Board Mount Connectors: Are soldered to a printed circuit board (PCB) to allow for cable or wire attachment.